 In a medium sized bowl combine the butter and confectioners sugar.
 Mix on low speed until light and fluffy about 30 seconds to 1 minute.
 Add in the orange zest and vanilla and mix to combine.
 Add in the chopped cranberries, flour, and salt and mix until a firm dough is formed.

 Roll the dough into a log.
 It’s helpful to wrap the dough in plastic wrap or parchment paper and then roll it like a rolling pin to shape it.
 Chill the dough for 2 hours or up to overnight.

 Step three: Roll in sugar and slice!

 Pour the turbinado sugar onto a rimmed baking sheet and roll the log all over the sugar making sure to cover every bit.
 Using a long serrated knife in a sawing motion, slice 1″4- 1/2″ slices making sure to keep them even.

 Step four: Bake!

 Bake the cookies on a parchment lined baking sheet for 10-12 minutes at 350° F.

 How to store the cookies

 - Do I really need to chill the shortbread dough?
 YES.
 You really do.
-This will ensure that your cookies do not spread into blobs!
+You have to chill shortbread to ensure that your cookies do not spread into blobs!

 - Can I use regular sugar?
 Yes you totally can, you just wont have that crunchy exterior that this recipe offers.
 You can also use crystallized sprinkles for the same effect but NOT classic jimmies- they will melt!